ISduoppoti/cluf-storage-server/README.md

   - ⚠️ **Note:** After downloading, the file is automatically deleted.

 - **Main Storage Window:**
   - Main storage to keep your files.
-Upload fole to it with upload button and create a folders in it with create folder button.
+Upload file to it with upload button and create a folders in it with create folder button.
   - ⚠️ **Note: Deletion Restriction:** Files cannot be deleted from the main storage via the Cluf web interface.
 To delete a file, manually remove it from the server's storage directory.
 Made to avoid "oops" situations.

+- **File content preview:**
+  - Just click on a file to see its content.
+Also supports images.
+  - If lines in file is too big, press a button to wrap its content.

+- **System Stats:**
+  - Island at the bottom with system stats.

 ## Instalation